- LAST REVIEWED: 08 June 2017

 Tang Qinfu 湯勤福, ed.
 Zhongguo shixueshi 中国史学史.
 Taiyuan, China: Shanxi jiaoyu chubanshe, 2001.

-This work provides an examination of material based on oral history and ending with an overview of eminent historians in the People’s Republic of China.
+This work provides an examination of material based on oral history, ending with an overview of eminent historians in the People’s Republic of China.
 The last part is highly informative in providing a who’s who in history-writing in mainland China.

 Users without a subscription are not able to see the full content on this page.
 Please subscribe or login.